LJSigersmith/CSC575/docs/assignments/ProjectAssignments/PA02-ProjectReviews.md

 #### Project Reviews

 Complete your project reviews by:
-1. Select 2 projects to review (per team) that seem most promising to you.
+1. Select 2 projects to review (per teammate) that seem most promising to you.
    - If you select a project that you did not explore in the previous assignment, complete a [Project Exploration](PA01-ProjectExplorations.md) for the project before continuing.
 2. Open the `.md` file in your directory for the Project Exploration that you did for the project that you are now reviewing.
 3. Add the following sections and content to the `.md` file below the Project Exploration: